 What to Expect Before and After Surgery

 Once all other forms of treatment have been ruled out and surgery is the last option for dealing with your chronic pain, you'll need to get clearance from your primary care provider.
-The process for clearing you for surgery may require testing for any allergens that may be contained in the implants and used during the procedure.
+The process for clearing you for surgery will require testing for any allergens that may be contained in the implants and used during the procedure.